haroldm2598/portfolio/task.md

 - UI/UX (figma)
-  -- change font family
+  -- change font family DONE
-  -- change palatte
+  -- change palatte DONE
   -- optional dark mode

+- Dark Mode
+  -- first using next-theme and tailwindcss
+  -- second using RTK and tailwindcss

 - done nako sa header section
 - - ALL MUST BE IN CENTER WHEN HAVING A above XL SCREEN